epctex-support/aliexpress-scraper/README.md

 - You can set language, currency and region for shipping

 ####Aliexpress specific
 Don't worry when you get little bit different products than you saw in browser page.
-Because i don't know how Aliexpress in order of products.
+Aliexpress is ordering products differently for each user..

 ## Bugs, fixes, updates and changelog
 This scraper is under active development.
 Check [CHANGELOG.md](https://github.com/tugkan/aliexpress-scraper/blob/master/CHANGELOG.md) for more detailed information